 It is the responsibility of all volunteers travelling with Vinaka Fiji Volunteering to check and adhere to Fiji’s visa requirements.
 As most volunteers choose to stay and travel around Fiji before or after volunteering, they should enter the country on a ‘Visitor/Tourist Visa’, which can be obtained for a period of up to 3 months.
 There is currently no specific visa for volunteers in Fiji and as volunteering is not considered work under Immigration requirements, you do not need a work visa.
 Please note that visitors to Fiji must have at least 6 months left to run on their passport to gain entry.

-HOW FAR AHEAD OF TIME DO I NEED TO BOOK?
+HOW FAR AHEAD OF TIME DO WE NEED TO BOOK?